CharlesIrvineKC/mozart/README.md

 * Processes can branch to differing sets of tasks depending on that state of the process.
 * Processes can branch to multiple parallel paths as well.
 * There are multiple kinds of tasks.
 Some tasks are performed by users.
 Some tasks are performed by calling services.
+* Store data used by tasks to perform their functions.
+* Allow tasks to add data for use by downstream tasks.

 # What is Business Process Management (BPM)?